kartiks2000/Cloud-airlines-deployment/README.md

 # To configure prometheus
 `sudo ansible-playbook -u ubuntu -i ./k8s_nodes.yaml --private-key private-key.pem playbooks/prometheus_prod_playbook.yml`

-# Once premetheus playbook is ran, we then need to inside the master node and run the below commands:
+# Once premetheus playbook is executed, we then need to inside the master node and run the below commands:
-1) `kubectget pods --namespace=monitoring-prod`
+1) `kubectl get pods --namespace=monitoring-prod`
 2) Paste the name of the pod resulted from above command:
     `kubectl port-forward <pod-name> 9000:9090 -n monitoring-prod`
 3) Access Prometheus using: